Tommy Hills

 Thomas Curtis Hills (1884-1963), was an English bowls player who competed in three British Empire Games.

 Bowls career

 At the 1930 British Empire Games he won the gold medal in the pairs event with George Wright.

 The pair repeated the success four years later at the 1934 British Empire Games.
-He also competed at the 1938 British Empire Games in the singles, where he finished fourth.
+He also represented England at the 1938 British Empire Games in Sydney, Australia, where he competed in the singles event, finishing in fourth place.

 Personal life

 He was an auctioneer and estate agent by trade and married Beatrice Nellie Foster, they lived in Lewisham.